Personal Chef Work Is Mental

 One thing you will need to do is manage clients’ kitchens, packaging, and your own equipment.

 Another is you need to know or learn where the best places to shop for groceries are and shop efficiently.
 Multiple grocery store trips are a reality of Personal Chef life.
-You can learn some insider tips for the grocery store in my free guide here.

 Finally, you need manage all aspects of your business from day to day bookkeeping, filing taxes and other business requirements, to marketing which can include networking, maintaining your website, social media, business cards etc.